pact-foundation/pact-ruby-standalone/README.md

   pact-mock-service service               # Start a mock service.
 If the cons... pact-mock-service start                 # Start a mock service.
-If the cons... pact-mock-service stop -p, --port=PORT  # Stop a Pact mock service pact-mock-service version               # Show the pact-mock-service gem ve...
+If the cons... pact-mock-service stop -p, --port=PORT  # Stop a Pact mock service pact-mock-service version               # Show the pact-mock-service gem version

 Usage:
   pact-mock-service service